metal-stack-cloud/terraform-provider-metal/README.md

 provider "metal" {
     api_token = "<YOUR_TOKEN>" # or set env METAL_STACK_CLOUD_API_TOKEN

-    # project and organization will be derived from the api_token
+    # project will be derived from the api_token
 }
 ```